A35-Marvin/aws-libwebsockets/lib/system/README.md

 # Attaching to an existing context from other threads

-To simplify the case different pieces of code want to attach to a single lws_context at runtime, from different thread contexts, lws_system has an api via an lws_system operation function pointer where the other threads can use platform-specific locking to request callbacks to their own code from the lws event loop thread context safely.
+To simplify the case different pieces of code want to attach to a single aws_lws_context at runtime, from different thread contexts, aws_lws_system has an api via an aws_lws_system operation function pointer where the other threads can use platform-specific locking to request callbacks to their own code from the lws event loop thread context safely.